mymonero/mymonero-app-js/README.md

 3. Install all dependencies by executing `npm install`.

-#### On Debian
+#### On Debian/Ubuntu/Linux

-It has been reported that Debian now calls the `node` binary `nodejs`.
-This can be worked around by symlinking /usr/bin/nodejs to /usr/bin/node, either manually, or by installing the "nodejs-legacy" package which does it for you.
+* Debian/Ubuntu now calls the `node` binary `nodejs`.
+Workaround is to symlink /usr/bin/nodejs to /usr/bin/node, either manually, or by installing the "nodejs-legacy" package.

+* libgconf is now a requirement for running Electron under Linux, and can be installed with `apt install libgconf-2-4` (https://github.com/electron/electron/issues/1518)

 ### Cordova